Equipping You to Raise the Next Generation with Ancient Future Education

 Davies has always been interested in combining media, ministry, and education.
 As an undergraduate at Furman University, Davies co-hosted a Christian radio show called Against The Grain.
 He later earned an M.Div. at Duke Divinity School and a doctorate at Gordon-Conwell Theological Seminary focusing on online interaction and community.
-After serving as an Associate Pastor at First Presbyterian in Orlando, Florida, he moved to the Silicon Valley to work with Christianity.com.
+After serving as an Associate Pastor at First Presbyterian in Orlando, Florida, he moved to Silicon Valley to work with Christianity.com.
 In 2001, Davies moved back to his hometown of Atlanta, Georgia, where he co-founded Blue Sky Ministries, an innovation lab for churches and non-profits.

 Along the way, and thanks to his three school-aged children, he realized that schools serve as one of the greatest influencers in raising up the next generation.
 After serving seven years as the Head of School at Heritage Preparatory in Atlanta, he became the Dean of the Upper School and later Head of Vision and Advancement at The Ambrose School in Meridian, Idaho, where he has lived since 2011.

-He and his wife, Holly, have three amazing children, including a daughter in college and two teenaged sons.
+He and his wife, Holly, have three children, including a daughter in college and two teenaged sons.
 When he is not behind the microphone or consulting, he enjoys traveling to Rwanda to support Africa Bright Future School, or recharging at home restoring and showing vintage Volvos.

 Keith McCurdy, Parenting Guru of The McCurdy Moment